-The Board of Directors in its business judgment has determined that all of its members are independent as defined by New York Stock Exchange listing standards, except for Mr. Akin.
+The Board of Directors in its business judgment has determined that all of its members who served during 2010 were and all of its current members are independent as defined by New York Stock Exchange listing standards, except for Mr. Akin.
 In reaching this conclusion, the Board considered whether the Company and its subsidiaries conduct business and have other relationships with organizations of which certain members of the Board or members of their immediate families are or were directors or officers.
+In addition, the Board considers all relevant facts and circumstances, including relationships that a director may have due to his status as an investor in an entity that may have a relationship with the Company.
+In determining the independence of each director, the Board considered that Mr. Hughes and Mr. Wheat are investors in the Talkot Fund, L.P., of which Mr. Akin is the managing general partner, and determined, partly due to the passive nature of the investment, that these relationships are immaterial and do not impair the ability of Mr. Hughes or Mr. Wheat to exercise independent judgment.
 Beginning in February 2008, Mr. Akin was appointed Chief Executive Officer and is therefore not considered an independent director.
 Consistent with the New York Stock Exchange listing standards, the Company's Corporate Governance Guidelines establish categorical standards under which the following relationships between a director and the Company will not be considered to be material:

-- if during any twelve month period within the last three years, the director or any immediate family member of the director received \$120,000 or less in direct compensation from the Company, excluding director and committee fees and pension or other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service); - if during each of the current fiscal year and three most recent fiscal years, the director is, or was, an executive officer or an employee (or has, or had, an immediate family member who is, or was, an executive officer) of another company that made payments to, or received payments from, the Company for property or services in an amount which, in each of the last three fiscal years, did not exceed the greater of \$1 million or 2% of such other company's consolidated gross revenues; or - if the director serves as an executive officer of a charitable organization to which the Company made charitable contributions that did not exceed the greater of \$1 million, or 2% of such charitable organization's consolidated gross revenues in each of the last three fiscal years.
+- if during any twelve month period within the last three years, the director or any immediate family member of the director received \$120,000 or less in direct compensation from the Company, excluding director and committee fees and pension or other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service); - if during each of the current fiscal year and three most recent fiscal years, the director is, or was, an executive officer or an employee (or has, or had, an immediate family member who is, or was, an executive officer) of another company that made payments to, or received payments from, the Company for property

+- or services in an amount which, in each of the last three fiscal years, did not exceed the greater of \$1 million or 2% of such other company's consolidated gross revenues; or - if the director serves as an executive officer of a charitable organization to which the Company made charitable contributions that did not exceed the greater of \$1 million, or 2% of such charitable organization's consolidated gross revenues in each of the last three fiscal years.